 As well as the legal aspects, employers have numerous financial and moral obligations, such as environmental impact, that often costs more than the monetary value of an insurance claim.

 Your equipment and the spare parts kept onsite are often high-value items, therefore they become just as much a target as vehicles.
 In fact, a thief may target a vehicle, but not so they can steal it – instead, they may extract specific parts.
 Catalytic converters are particularly sought after as the value of the metals used to create them (e.g. platinum, palladium and rhodium) has risen significantly in recent years.

 An added reason to invest in site security is the risk of arson due to the flammable and explosive nature of materials involved in motor vehicle care.

 Security measures like remotely monitored CCTV, metal fencing, safes and removing theft-attractive items outside business hours should work in combination to deter and detect intruders and delay or deny access to their target.

 Site traffic management and vehicle movement

-Fatalities and injuries due to vehicle collisions in workplaces often come about because little was done to keep pedestrians out of danger's way, but in motor trade premises there is the added hazard posed by vehicles unexpectedly moving or slipping off lifts during repair jobs.
+Fatalities and injuries due to vehicle collisions in workplaces often come about because little was done to keep pedestrians out of danger's way, but in motor trade premises there's the added hazard posed by vehicles unexpectedly moving or slipping off lifts during repair jobs.
 Those who are responsible for health and safety must assess and manage the hazards from both accidental movement as well as from vehicles intentionally moved around the site.

 Accidental movement often happens because the vehicle is left in gear with the handbrake off and an employee starts the engine from outside the vehicle.
 These incidents can have life-changing, and even fatal, consequences if an open door impacts a pedestrian nearby, or the vehicle goes over or pins and crushes a person in its path.
 During induction and refresher safety training, all workers should be told to only ever start the engine while they have both feet inside the vehicle at the pedals.